Curriculum

 The fellowship provides in-depth exposure and experiential training on all aspects of:

-- Cardiac surgeries, to include coronary artery bypass grafting, valvular surgeries, aortic operations, septal myectomies, surgical ablations, epicardial lead placement, and other cardiac-specific surgical intervention
+- Cardiac surgeries, including coronary artery bypass grafting, valvular surgeries, aortic operations, septal myectomies, surgical ablations, epicardial lead placement, and other cardiac-specific surgical intervention

 - Heart transplantation